MySQL commands - II--(DML (DATA MANIPULATION LANGUAGE))

 1. INSERT

-Used to store or add data in MySQL table within the database in two ways using a single query:
+Used to store or add data in a MySQL table within the database in two ways using a single query:

-1. Insert record in a single row
+1. Insert a record in a single row

-2. Insert record in multiple rows
+2. Insert a record in multiple rows

 Syntax:-